The 12 Worst Car Tips Mechanics Have Ever Heard

 “Windshield washer fluid is a mixture of solvent, detergent, and antifreeze agents.
 If it’s replaced with water, you risk clogging the reservoir and associated hoses.
 In addition, in low-temperature climates, the reservoirs will crack when the water freezes and expands.” —Kevin Coyle, General Manager of Carvana‘s inspection center near Philadelphia

 You don’t need routine oil changes if you don’t drive long distances

 “Change your oil per the owner’s manual service schedule—it’s always based on miles driven and not time.
 And always use a synthetic motor oil, it’s better for the life of the engine and it’s better for the environment.” —Lauren Fix, The Car Coach.
-Here are 74 car maintenance tips to extend the life of your car.

 Your car will become a collector’s item